 There are several different electric car chargers out there.
-Each containing a number of different features such as smart/Wi-Fi capability, charging scheduling, cord length, and power output.
+Each contains a number of different features such as smart/Wi-Fi capability, charging schedules, cord length, and power output.

-Lucky for you many electric cars now a days already come with a 240V mobile charger like Tesla's mobile connector which can save you money and provide the charging you need.
+Lucky for you many electric cars nowadays already come with a 240V mobile charger like Tesla's mobile connector which can save you money and provide the charging you need.
 Using this charger can be very convenient for sharing an existing 240V outlet in your home for EV charging.
 This could be your 240V dryer outlet or even a 240V EV charger outlet.

 It is also important to do a little research to ensure you buy a charger that fits your needs.
 Some chargers have a lot of bells and whistles, but depending on your needs, you may not want the most sophisticated charger.